• Skip to primary navigation

 • Add the egg and beat slowly into the butter.
 Note: the mixture will look a bit watery since the egg will not totally blend with the butter.

-• In a small bowl add the rice flour, powdered sugar, and 1 ½ tablespoons of the ground chai tea together and mix together.
+• In a small bowl, add the flour, powdered sugar, and one tablespoon (3 teabags) of the chai tea together and mix.

 • With the mixer on low speed, add the flour mixture in three batches and beat on low speed until the flour is incorporated.

-• Turn the dough onto a piece of plastic wrap or parchment paper and form into an 8″ x 4 ½″ rectangle.
+• Turn the dough onto a piece of plastic wrap or parchment paper and form into an 8″ x 4 1/2″ x 1/2" rectangle.
 Use a bench scraper to straighten the sides and then flatten the top of the dough with a rolling pin.

-Cover the dough with the wrap and transfer the dough to the fridge and chill for an hour.
+Cover the dough with the wrap and transfer the dough to the fridge to chill for an hour.

 • Preheat your oven to 300 degrees